syncfusion-content/asp.net-core-docs/aspnet-core/GettingStarted/Getting-Started-2-0.md

 ---
 layout: post
 title: Getting Started | ASP.NET Core | Syncfusion
-description: Learn here more about getting started with Syncfusion Essential ASP.NET Core Common Control, its elements, and more.
+description: Learn here more about getting started with Syncfusion Essential ASP.NET Core 20.
+Control, its elements, and more.
 platform: aspnet-core
-control: Common
+control: 2.0 Application
 documentation: ug
 ---

-# Getting Started with ASP.NET Core
+# Getting Started with ASP.NET Core 2.0 Application

 > Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key#aspnet-core) to know about registering Syncfusion license key in your ASP.NET Core application to use our components.